yusufDemir9110/Cocktail_App/README.md

 This app created via React.
 [Click here for check App](https://guileless-strudel-cac370.netlify.app/)

 TheCocktailDB is used for API.
-[Clcik here for check API](https://www.thecocktaildb.com/api.php)
+[Click here for check API](https://www.thecocktaildb.com/api.php)

 ## Using
 In homepage, user can select the bartender for language.
 English, Italian or German.